 Factors to Consider when Buying the Best Oil Filter

 The longer your oil filter can last, the lesser the money you’ll spend on maintaining your car in the end.
 For this reason, it is recommended for you to avoid filters that use poor-quality materials such as paper.
 Instead, go for any of the five best oil filters for synthetic oil described in the earlier section.

 Technology is evolving fast.
 To be part of the movement, it is crucial for you to always equip yourself with spare parts that are compatible with your engine.
 From research, engine manufacturers are now constantly advocating for use of synthetic oil which serves the mechanical parts much better.
 In addition, this oil types also works best with synthetic oil sieves which as we have seen come with a myriad of benefits.

 You do not want an oil filter that fails when you need it the most.
 Rather, you want a resilient tool that’s capable of handling the heat with the composure of a pro.
 Conventional oil filters will burn out during high temperatures.
 Avoid this kind of frustration by choosing one from our list of the best oil filter for synthetic oil.

 What Affects the Life Span of Synthetic Oil Filters?

 - Nature of your engine

-Engines powered by turbo have a higher throughput and spin speeds.
-This increases chamber temperatures which in turn causes oil to break down into its constituent elements including carbon.
+Engines powered by turbo have higher throughput and spin speeds.
+This increases chamber temperatures which in turn causes the oil to break down into its constituent elements including carbon.
 Eventually, this affects the quality of your oil by increasing its viscosity and reducing its lubrication capacity.
 Grunge which would otherwise dissolve in oil clogs your car’s oil filters thereby interfering with their ability to sieve particles.

 - Fuel type